back to guides

 The United States is responsible for more than half of all unicorns.
 China comes second, followed by the United Kingdom, Israel, and India.

-Check out all unicorns on the Dealroom platform.
+Check out all unicorns on a country level basis on the Dealroom platform.

 When we look at the fastest-growing industries over the last 5 years include Legal, Fintech, Robotics, and Energy.